-Still, Veterans are more likely to become homeless than the general population.
-Understanding why Veterans become homeless in the first place, however, can therefore provide direction for homeless outreach and preventative programming.
+Still, Veterans and First Responders are more likely to become homeless than the general population.
+Understanding why Veterans and First Responders become homeless in the first place, however, can therefore provide direction for homeless outreach and preventative programming.

-Several factors contribute to rates of homelessness among Veterans.
-For one, Veterans face unique challenges upon re-entering civilian life after serving in the military.
+Several factors contribute to rates of homelessness among Veterans and First Responders.
+For one, Veterans and First Responders face unique challenges upon re-entering civilian life after serving in the military.

 - Potential disability due to combat injuries or mental health disorders caused by trauma during service